 Built in 1900, by the New York Burlee Drydock Company of Staten Island, New York as the Admiral Dewey for the Berwind White Coal Company.

 However, when the coal market slowed she was sold to an operator in Charleston, South Carolina.
 Where she was renamed as the Georgetown.

-In 2012, the tug was returned to McAllister Towing of New York, New York.
-Where she was placed in "lay up" at McAllister Towing's yard at Mariner's Harbor in Staten Island, New York.
+In 2012, the tug was returned to McAllister Towing and Transportation of New York, New York.
+Where she was placed in "lay up" at McAllister Towing and Transportation's yard at Mariner's Harbor in Staten Island, New York.